nispok/snackbar/README.md

      }) // action button's ActionClickListener
     .show(this); // activity where it is displayed
 ```
-It uses [Roman Nurik's SwipeToDismiss sample code](https://github.com/romannurik/android-swipetodismiss) to implement the swipe-to-dimiss functionality.
+It uses [Roman Nurik's SwipeToDismiss sample code](https://github.com/romannurik/android-swipetodismiss) to implement the swipe-to-dismiss functionality.
 This is enabled by default.
 You can disable this if you don't want this functionality:<br />
 <br />
 ```java
 Snackbar.with(SnackbarSampleActivity.this) // context